 25

-Imagine being mistaken for a horror movie character like Sadako from 'The Ring' and having classmates think you're cursed—all while you're genuinely kind and gentle.
-This is the everyday reality for Sawako Kuronuma, the protagonist of Kimi ni Todoke.
+Imagine being mistaken for a horror movie character like Sadako from 'The Ring'—all because of your appearance—even though you're actually gentle and kind-hearted.
+This is the daily life of Sawako Kuronuma, the lead character in Kimi ni Todoke.

-When Shouta Kazehaya, the most popular boy in class, starts to notice her, Sawako hopes to transform her life by finding friends and experiencing normal high school happiness.
-Kimi ni Todoke aired from 2009 to 2011, spanning two seasons and a special episode.
+Her world begins to change when Shouta Kazehaya, the most popular boy in her class, reaches out to her.
+With newfound friendships and the chance to experience a typical high school life, Sawako slowly emerges from her shell.
+Kimi ni Todoke originally aired from 2009 to 2011, consisting of two seasons and a special episode.

 ComedyRomanceSlice of Life